stalyatech/upython-docs/library/sty.Flash.rst

 class Flash -- access to built-in flash storage
 ===============================================

-The Flash class allows direct access to the primary flash device on the pyboard.
+The Flash class allows direct access to the primary flash device on the simpleRTK.

 In most cases, to store persistent data on the device, you'll want to use a higher-level abstraction, for example the filesystem via Python's standard file